 We recommend using the services of the registered guides when visiting important sites.
 The information you receive is priceless.
 The only time we did not use a guide was for the Mayan site at Tulum and we now wish we had.

-Once you have passed through the entrance gate take some time to look at the trees around you before you become in awe of El Castillo or the Temple of Kukulkan.
+Once you have passed through the entrance gate take some time to look at the trees around you before you become in awe of El Castillo or the Temple of Kukulkan as it is also known.

 The meaning of ‘Chichen Itza’ – Chi translates to mouth, chen is waterway and Itza is the name of the dynasty and can also mean knowledge, putting it all together “Mouth of the Well of the Itza”.